Partial Euler Characteristic, Normal Generations and the stable D(2) problem: Wall's D(2) problem and its stable version

 \section{Wall's D(2) problem and its stable version}

-In this section, we apply the results obtained in the previous section to the $D(2)$ problem.
-Let us recall the $D(2)$ problem raised in \cite{wa}.
+In this section, we apply the results obtained in the previous section to study the $D(2)$ problem.
+Let us recall the $D(2)$ problem raised in \cite {wa}.

-\begin{conjecture} (The $D(2)$ problem) If $X$ is a finite 3-dimensional CW complex of cohomological dimension $\leq 2$, then $X$ is homotopy equivalent to a 2-dimensional CW complex. \end{conjecture}
+\begin{conjecture} (The $D(2)$ problem) If $X$ is a finite 3-dimensional CW complex of cohomological dimension at most $2$, then $X$ is homotopy equivalent to a 2-dimensional CW complex. \end{conjecture}

-In \cite{Jo}, Johnson proposes to systematically study the problem by categorizing 3-dimensional CW complexes according to their fundamental groups.
-For a finitely presentable group $G$, we say the $D(2)$ problem is true for $G$, if any finite 3-dimensional CW complex $X,$ of cohomological dimension $\leq 2$ with fundamental group $\pi _{1}(X)=G,$ is homotopy equivalent to a 2-dimensional CW complex.
+In \cite{Jo}, Johnson proposes to systematically study the problem by parameterizing 3-dimensional CW complexes by their fundamental groups.
+For a finitely presentable group $G$, we say the $D(2)$ problem is true for $G$, if any finite 3-dimensional CW complex $X,$ of cohomological dimension at most $2$ with fundamental group $\pi _{1}(X)=G,$ is homotopy equivalent to a 2-dimensional CW complex.

-The $D(2)$ problem is very difficult in general; and it is known to be true for limited amount of groups (\cite{Ed}, \cite{Ma}).
+The $D(2)$ problem is very difficult in general.
+It is known to be true for a limited amount of groups (for an updated state, see \cite{Ed} \cite{Ma} and \cite{jo2}, p.
+261).
 We propose the following stable version by allowing taking wedge with copies of $S^{2}$.

-\begin{conjecture} (The $D(2,n)$ problem) For a finitely presentable group $G$ and $n\geq 0$, we say that the $D(2,n)$ problem holds for $G$ if the following is true.
-If $ X$ is a finite 3-dimensional CW complex of cohomological dimension $\leq 2$ with fundamental group $\pi _{1}(X)=G$, then $X\vee (S^{2})^{n}$ is homotopy equivalent to a 2-dimensional CW complex. \end{conjecture}
+\begin{conjecture} (The $D(2,n)$ problem) Let $n\geq 0$ be an integer.
+If $X$ is a finite 3-dimensional CW complex of cohomological dimension at most$\ 2$, then $X\vee (S^2)^{\vee n}$ is homotopy equivalent to a 2-dimensional CW complex. \end{conjecture}